ProgMmgGhoneim/SmileDetection/README.md

-Smile Detection using python and fetch_olivetti_faces
+Smile Detection using python and fetch_olivetti_faces lib